- Marine biology and geology

 Marine biology and geology of the Beaufort Sea continental shelf and slope (2002 to present); ArcticNet Project Leader for Benthic Processes in the Canadian Arctic Shelf Exchange Study (CASES); faculty member, Department of Geography and Planning, University of Saskatchewan (2002-2009)

-Marine biology and seabed habitat mapping, eastern Baffin Island and Hudson Bay, Nunavut; faculty member, Department of Geography and Planning, University of Saskatchewan (2013 to present)
+Marine biology and seabed habitat mapping, Canadian Arctic Archipelago and Hudson Bay, Nunavut; faculty member, Department of Geography and Planning, University of Saskatchewan (2013 to present)

 Pasloski, Justin.
 B.Sc.
 Research Assistant, Supervisor, Cold-Region Development of a Low-Cost, Portable, Open-Source Environmental Monitoring Platform.
 January-May 2021.